Financially reviewed by Patrick Flood, CFA.

 Moreover, though they are treated as such, REITs technically aren’t a distinct asset class.
 In their 2018 paper, Jared Kizer and Sean Grover found that we can achieve the same factor exposure (more on this in the next section) that explains REIT returns – effectively replicating them – with a 66/34 split of small-cap value stocks and lower-credit bonds via long-term corporate bonds, thereby allowing you to avoid altogether the idiosyncratic, uncompensated risk of the real estate market.

 If you’re using M1 Finance (I wrote a comprehensive review of the broker here), I created this pie with low-cost Vanguard funds that you can use to replace your REITs holding.
-This replication has the added benefit of having historically dominated REITs on every metric – higher general and risk-adjusted returns, lower volatility, smaller drawdowns, and lower excess kurtosis.
+This replication has the added benefit of having historically dominated REITs on every metric.
+Kizer and Grover noted that it conveniently “earns higher compound returns, has lower volatility, achieves a higher Sharpe Ratio, has lower kurtosis, and wins on most historical risk characteristics.”

 Risk Factor Diversification